faithyeenxin/faithyeenxin/README.md

 <a href="https://www.figma.com/proto/j09pnwQwUVOGlSBaVrnunS/nommies?page-id=0%3A1&type=design&node-id=1-144&viewport=1200%2C843%2C0.59&scaling=scale-down&starting-point-node-id=3%3A12">Nommies (in progress)</a><br>
 An AI powered foodlog application - it keeps track of what you eat through images with many more motivation functionalities!
 This project is still in it's infant stage! :baby:
-Working on this with 2 other skillful engineers for backend and machine learning functionalities.
+<br>Working on this with 2 other skillful engineers for backend and machine learning functionalities.

 :computer: Tech Stack: React Native, React Native Elements, Google and Apple Auth, Python and Django Backend and Machine Learning.